olegpreed/JavaScript-Calculator/README.md

 Curious to know how many days are there in a year? \
 Just multiply all the weeks by seven and... \
 Calculator-it! \
-There are no limits to this all mighty machine!
-But for the love of God don't divide by zero for it can cause distortion of our reality.

 ## Possibilities